swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-17-train-the-model-on-a-kubernetes-pod.md

 Here, the following should be noted:

+When creating pull requests:

 * the `setup-runner` job creates a self-hosted GPU runner.
-* the `train-report` job runs on the self-hosted GPU runner on pull requests.
-It trains the model and DVC pushes the trained model to the remote bucket.
+* the `train-report` job runs on the self-hosted GPU runner.
+It trains the model and pushes the trained model to the remote bucket with DVC.
+* the `cleanup-runner` job destroys the self-hosted GPU runner that was created.
+  It also guarantees that the GPU runner pod is removed, even when if the previous step failed or was manually cancelled.

+When merging pull requests:

 * the `publish-and-deploy` runs on the main runner when merging pull requests.
   It retrieves the model with DVC, containerizes then deploys the model artifact.
-* the `cleanup-runner` job deletes the self-hosted GPU runner.

 Check the differences with Git to validate the changes.